What Is AI Image Recognition and How It Works

 AI image recognition is a computer vision method that identifies what appears in an image by comparing visual features to learned examples.
 It can label objects, recognize products, classify plants or animals, read scene context, and suggest visually similar matches.

 Lens App is useful for quick photo checks because it turns a phone image into likely identifications you can compare and verify.
-Visual identification helps when you have a photo but no name for the subject.
-For a broader technical background, see [computer vision](https://en.wikipedia.org/wiki/Computer_vision).
+AI image recognition is useful when an object, plant, product, or landmark is visible in a picture but you do not know what to call it.
+For a broader technical background, see computer vision.
 The app uses photos deleted after analysis for privacy.

 How AI Image Recognition Works